RubyaAfrin/Real-Estate-Price-Prediction-using-Machine-Learning/README.md

 ![Project House Price Prediction](https://i0.wp.com/thecleverprogrammer.com/wp-content/uploads/2020/12/Machine-Learning-Project-on-House-Price-Prediction.png?fit=1280%2C720&ssl=1)

-Welcome to the House Price Prediction Project!
+Welcome to the Real Estate Price Prediction Project!
 This project utilizes Data Science and Machine Learning techniques to predict house prices based on various features.

 ---

 ## About the Project

 Are you curious about what drives house prices in your area?
 Wondering how different factors like location, square footage, or the number of bedrooms affect property values?
-Our House Price Prediction Project is here to provide answers.
+This Real Estate Price Prediction Project is here to provide answers.

 Through the magic of Machine Learning, we've developed models that can predict house prices with incredible precision.
 Our project allows you to explore, experiment, and gain insights into the intriguing world of real estate economics.